 Register or sign in to access two cutting edge videos on Tips and Tricks for Examination of Patellofemoral Pain Syndrome and Eccentric Strength Training for Patellofemoral Pain Syndrome as well as the key points for this article.

-In this week's Massage Monday video, Susan will be looking at how to manage the shoulder in supine.
+This week's Massage Monday video looks at techniques to improve working on the neck.
 Brought to you by Susan Findlay from the North London School of Sports Massage (NLSSM).

 This article with accompanying videos and a client handout, has been written for practitioners, and discusses the issue of osteoarthritis of the knee, the role of exercise, its relationship with (or not) arthritis and progresses to physical therapy interventions including exercises which should be included as part of a strengthening and stretching plan.
 It is supported by videos which show manual therapy techniques that can be used as part of a treatment programme and additional videos that can be used as part of a patient education programme.
 Register free (or sign in) and we'll reveal a really clever way you can identify local opportunities for delivering osteoarthritis services.